 There’s nothing to be embarrassed or hesitant about in asking for a sale – remind yourself that you’re simply doing your job, this is not personal.
-The person at the other end the line is also doing his job in trying to find the best product/service that fulfils his requirements.
+The person at the other end of the line is also doing his job in trying to find the best product/service that fulfills his requirements.

-However, the sale – and your company’s growth – is dependent on you, so it’s down to you to make the first move and ask if the prospect would like you to draw up an order.
+That said, also remember that the sale – and your company’s growth – is dependent on you, so it’s down to you to make the first move and ask if the prospect would like you to draw up an order.

 2. Practice Multiple Closing Lines That Work

-Here are some lines that are easy, natural-sounding and clear on the objective –
+Here are some lines that are easy, natural-sounding, and clear on the objective –

 - “How would you like to take this forward?”